CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/evilcraft/environmentalaccumulator.md

         output(Collection<ItemStack>)
         ```

     - `#!groovy int`.
 Sets the base time in ticks the recipe takes to process.
 Requires greater than or equal to 0.
+(Default `EnvironmentalAccumulatorConfig.defaultProcessItemTickCount`).

         ```groovy
         duration(int)
         ```

     - `#!groovy int`.
 Sets the time in ticks required before another recipe can be run in this Environmental Accumulator.
 Also controls the amount of `fluid('evilcraftblood')` consumed by the Sanguinary Environmental Accumulator.
 Requires greater than or equal to 0.
+(Default `EnvironmentalAccumulatorConfig.defaultTickCooldown`).

         ```groovy
         cooldown(int)
         cooldowntime(int)
         ```

     - `#!groovy WeatherType`.
 Sets the weather type required to start the recipe.
 Requires not null.
-(Default `null`).

         ```groovy
         inputWeather(String)
         inputWeather(WeatherType)
         ```

     - `#!groovy WeatherType`.
 Sets the weather type the world is changed to when the recipe is completed.
 Requires not null.
-(Default `null`).

         ```groovy
         outputWeather(String)
         outputWeather(WeatherType)
         ```

     - `#!groovy double`.
 Sets how fast the item visually rotates while crafting.
 Requires greater than or equal to 0.
+(Default `EnvironmentalAccumulatorConfig.defaultProcessItemSpeed`).

         ```groovy
         speed(double)